Skip to content

 Subversion (SVN) Branch Analysis

 Subversion by itself does not support real branches, but rather uses its cheap copy operation and folder naming conventions for managing logical branches.
-For Teamscale to recognize a folder as a branch, it must either by a top-level folder trunk or a folder below the branches directory configured for the repository (defaults to branches).
+For Teamscale to recognize a folder as a branch, it must either be a top-level folder trunk or a folder below the branches directory configured for the repository (defaults to branches).
 Then enable branch support and configure the URL of the SVN connector to point to the project folder, i.e., the one containing trunk and the configured branches directory.
 If the SVN repository in question is using the standard SVN layout, then you can simply use the branches directory option's default.

 Note that Teamscale assumes all folders directly within the branches directory to be actual branches.
 Using further folder hierarchies to organize your branches is currently not supported.
 More specifically, a branch name may never contain a slash.
 Also, as Teamscale analyzes your history, even branches that have been deleted from the branches folder will be found and potentially be analyzed, as they are part of the recorded history.
 If you want to prevent this, either set a start date after the time the branch was deleted or exclude the corresponding branches using the branch exclude patterns.